jokebill/test1/readme.txt

 This is a readme file
-Let us type something here
-Ok, type all works well
+Let us type (this is typed by master) something here Ok, type all works well